PaperPrototype/Intro-Coding-and-Computers/08 - Memory/Lecture/english.md

 char* name = "Billy";
 ```

-The size of an array that will be on the stack, must be known when we compile!
-And when we do...
+The size of an array (that will be on the stack) must be known at compile time (when we compile the code)!
+So if you wrote...

 ```c
 char name[] = "Billy";